Roadend to Lake Matiri Hut

 The Matiri Plateau and Valley are remote tramping experiences.
 Trampers need to carry and know how to use a topographic map.

-Map BR23 Murchison in the Topo50 map series is the map that covers most of the area.
+NZTopo50 map sheet BR23 Murchison covers most of the area.

 Trampers should be well equipped and fit.
 The terrain is often rough.
 Rain and flooded streams can alter your plans and freezing conditions can occur at any time of year.